Gawdlie/Gawdlie/README.md

 Computer Science Student
 ------------------------

-I am a backend web developer with an intermediate understanding of HTML, CSS, and Java who is currently attending Arizona State University.
+I am a backend web developer with an intermediate understanding of HTML/CSS, Java, and C/C++ currently attending Arizona State University.

 * 🌍  I'm based in Tempe
 * ✉️  You can contact me at [maverickgm9@gmail.com](mailto:maverickgm9@gmail.com)
-* 🧠  I'm learning Java
+* 🧠  I'm learning C/C++
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I am an insane console R6 player, tell your friends!